play-co/amplitude/README.md

 	}
 ~~~

-To use Amplitude logging in your game, install the plugin at the top of Application.js, like so:
+To use Amplitude tracking in your game, import the plugin:

 ~~~
-import plugins.amplitude.install;
+import plugins.amplitude.amplitude as amplitude;
 ~~~

-Then send individual logs like this:
+Then send individual track events like this:

 ~~~
-amplitude.logEvent("myEvent", {
+amplitude.track("myEvent", {
 	"score": 999,
 	"coins": 11,
 	"isRandomParameter": true